“The World’s Youngest Drummer!”®

 AWARDS/HONORS: Julian has received numerous honors and awards, including the Guinness World Record as “The Youngest Professional Drummer”, Sphinx Stars Finalist, “Maury’s Most Talented Kid” of 2009, “The 2007 Rock and Roll Lifetime Achievement Award”, and a Special Declaration of Tribute from the State of Michigan.
 He has been featured in “Ripley’s Believe It or Not” and appears in “Sticks ‘N’ Skins”, a photography book about the world of drumming, which includes legendary drummers such as Buddy Rich, Ringo Starr, Neil Peart, and Tommy Lee, and is on display at the Smithsonian Institute.

 INSTRUCTORS/EDUCATION: Julian and his talent are being nurtured and supported by a tremendous group of instructors, including Gregg Bissonette (drums), George Dunn (drums), William Winfield, III (drums), Dom Famularo (drums), Joe Leone (drums), Simon Boyar (music theory and percussion), Francesco Cavallini (voice, guitar) and Ralphe Armstrong (bass guitar).
-He also presently attends Berklee College of Music in Boston where he plans to study Music Production and Engineering and Music Business.
+He also presently attends Berklee College of Music in Boston where he plans to study Contemporary Writing and Production with a minor in Recording and Production.

 COMMUNITY SERVICE: Julian loves sharing his gift with others, especially if he is able to help his community.
 He was named Muscular Dystrophy Association’s Honorary Goodwill Ambassador for 2009 and also served as The Miracle League of Michigan’s Honorary Goodwill Ambassador for 2009-2010.
 He has partnered with Life Ionizers™ to support Dr. Craig Oster’s fight against ALS.
 He is currently serving as the Macomb-Oakland Regional Center's Global Ambassador to promote awareness of the talents and abilities of people with disabilities as well as their challenges and needs.
 He is also the youngest partner of Children’s Miracle Network Hospitals, joining celebrities such as Sir Paul McCartney, Justin Bieber and The Jonas Brothers to raise awareness for their cause.